2011–12 Rangers F.C. season

-The 2011–12 season was the 132nd season of competitive football by Rangers.
+The 2011–12 season was the 132nd season in the history of Rangers Football Club.
+They played in the Scottish Premier League in their 115th consecutive top tier season of Scottish Football.
+This would be their last season in the top tier until 2016 due to the liquidation of the company, with the club re-entering the league through the Scottish Third Division in the next season.

 Overview

 Rangers played a total of 45 competitive matches during the 2011–12 season.
 Smith's deputy and Rangers record goalscorer Ally McCoist was appointed manager of the club.
 However, McCoist was hampered by a bizarre transfer policy the club utilised under Whyte's control.
 This resulted in protracted transfer negotiations with several targets but without significant recruitment and this probably contributed to Rangers being knocked out of both the UEFA Champions League and the UEFA Europa League by the end of August, depriving the club of income that may have been anticipated.
 With the new ownership there initially appeared to be some financial stability of the club.
 A number of first-team regulars were secured on long-term contract extensions including Steven Davis, Allan McGregor, Steven Whittaker and Gregg Wylde.
 When McCoist entered the transfer market, his first signing being Almería midfielder Juan Manuel Ortiz, he soon encountered difficulties.
 A number of highly publicised failed transfers, including deals for Wesley Verhoek and Roland Juhász, led to many doubting Whyte's financial prowess.

 Rangers' first Scottish Premier League match of the season was a home match against Jim Jefferies' Heart of Midlothian, where the league flag was unfurled by then chairman Craig Whyte, as Rangers were under considerable pressure for most of the first half but managed to salvage a draw.
 The following week, McCoist claimed his first competitive victory as manager with a win over St Johnstone.
 The season proved to be a baptism of fire for McCoist, by early October the club held a ten-point lead over Celtic, and on 5 November the lead stood at fifteen points over Celtic and twelve over second placed Motherwell.
 However, a draw with St Johnstone and subsequent defeats to Kilmarnock, St Mirren and Old Firm rivals Celtic, who then went on a run of twenty-one matches undefeated saw Rangers slip to second place where the club remained for the rest of the season.